Frizio03/OperatingSystems/README.md

 # OperativeSystems

-This repository contains examples and the exercises about the operativeSystem teaching in the LT - Informatics Engineering - UNIMORE
+This repository contains examples and the exercises about the operating systems teaching in the LT - Informatics Engineering - UNIMORE

+>[!WARNING]
+>
+>Always check solution from this repository with official solutions!
+>(We cannot expect some... surprises...)

 ## Examples